Tannybuoy/Tannybuoy/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m working on using an app to Connect people Anonymously!
+- 🔭 I’m working on an app to Connect people Anonymously
 - 🌱 I’m currently learning Flutter/Dart for Android App development
 - 👯 I’m looking to collaborate on different hackathons and design competitions
 - 🤔 I’m looking for help with integrating Firebase in Flutter apps
 - 💬 Ask me about the last time I had Hot Chocolate
 - ⚡ Fun fact: I loop a song I love for two days, then hate it forever